Geraldo Rivera Calls On Donald Trump To Ban Chokeholds For All Law Enforcement Via Executive Order

 — CNN (@CNN) June 9, 2020

-Floyd was a 46-year-old unarmed African American man who died while in police custody on May 25 after an officer detained him with what many believed to be unreasonably aggressive force.
+Floyd was a 46-year-old unarmed African American man who died while in police custody on May 25 after an officer detained him with what many believed to be an unreasonably aggressive force.

-Video of Floyd’s death went viral and sparked worldwide protests on the issues of racism and police brutality.
+A video of Floyd’s death went viral and sparked worldwide protests on the issues of racism and police brutality.
 Floyd’s family in Houston held his memorial on Tuesday and gave emotional addresses about the life of their late loved one, causing many to call out the senselessness of his death.

 Thanks to the ongoing protests in Floyd’s honor, multiple police reform policies have been suggested, in addition to Rivera’s recommendation.